alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 To write tests with AltTester® Unity SDK you need to import the AltDriver in your tests project.

-AltTester package contains AltDriver class used to connect to the instrumented app.
+AltTester® package contains AltDriver class used to connect to the instrumented app.
 In the setup method create an instance of the driver and in the tear-down method invoke the stop method of the driver.
 With the instance of the driver you can query the Unity objects and interact with the app.

 ```eval_rst